January 2018 Exhibit

 Photographs on Metal by Chelsea Beck

-This exhibition features photos of graffiti, street art, and amusement park attractions that reveal ways that today's youth seek distraction.
-“Adolescents often choose to express themselves through the rebellious creation of graffiti art with the intention of understanding and resisting the banality of reality and society,” says Chelsea, “and each work in this themed exhibit seeks to expose the various ways in which youth look to escape.”
+This exhibition features photos of graffiti and street art, which reveal ways that today's youth seek distraction.
+“My natural eye for street art and otherwise overlooked objects and aspects of society is a great passion and a concept I strive to show in my work,” says Chelsea.
+“I believe street art is not only a skilled and attractive medium, but also a conduit by which many artists in my generation express their thoughts, views and feelings about the current state in which we live.”
 Born and raised in Norwood, NJ, Chelsea attended Northern Valley Old Tappan Regional High School, where she enjoyed photography as a hobby.
 But it was while she was earning her BA in Sociology at the University of Colorado at Boulder, that the culture, lifestyle and natural beauty of the region ultimately inspired her to pursue photography as a career.
-She worked as a freelance photographer for numerous publications in Denver, and is currently pursuing a post-graduate degree in Photography at the University of the Arts, London, where she presently lives and works.
+She worked as a freelance photographer for numerous publications in Denver, and just completed a post-graduate degree in Photography at the University of the Arts, London.
+She currently lives in Los Angeles, where she is pursuing her photography.
+To see more her work, visit: www.chelsealynbeck.com

 Located on the second floor of the JCC, the Waltuch Gallery is a community space that exhibits thematically Jewish artwork, or art produced by a Jewish artist.
 Artists are mostly local, though some exhibits feature artists from around the country and the world.
 The Waltuch Gallery exhibit and receptions are free and open to the community.
 All of the work on exhibit is for sale and a portion of the proceeds go to support programming efforts in the JCC.